• Post author:

 18. Bullet Kinetic Energy

-The gunpowder explosion creates an enormous amount of pressure to shoot the bullet out of the rifle barrel.
-The energy of the bullet is commonly measured in foot-pounds.
+The explosion of gunpowder indeed generates substantial pressure to propel the bullet from the rifle barrel, and the energy of the bullet is frequently measured in foot-pounds.

 19. Coriolis Effect